bradley-adams/gainline/ui/README.md

 ## ToDos:

-- Fix breadcrumbs logic/functionality.
-- Improve team selector in season form (e.g., multi-select with search instead of giant dropdown).
+- Team selector in season form now chips but looks/works a bit shit.
+- Game score ui validations for score seem broke.
+- Breadcrumb should show list and forms.
 - Improve display of teams in season (chips, tables, or tags).
 - Improve team selection for games (searchable select or autocomplete).
 - Look at Cypress/Playwright for e2e testing setup.